This zucchini bread is healthy and just as tasty as other recipes packed with sugar and oil.

 - Pour in batter and spread so it’s level or fill muffin tins 2/3 of the way.
 If desired, sprinkle more chopped walnuts on top.

 - Bake loaf for 50-65min.
 Bake muffins for 18-22min.
 Toothpick test to be sure.
 You want the toothpick to be slightly moist with some crumbs but not coated in batter.

 - Let cool for 20-30 min in the pan and then turn out onto a cooling rack until completely cool.

-**0-2T milk – Like I mentioned in the directions, you may or may not need to add a few Tablespoons of milk to help moisten the batter.
-If after adding the zucchini, it is hard to stir with a spoon add 1-2T milk.
+*Milk – Like I mentioned in the directions, you may or may not need to add a few tablespoons of milk to help moisten the batter.
+If after adding the zucchini, it is hard to stir with a spoon add 2-4 tablespoons milk.
 It is a gooey, thick batter that will need some assistance when transporting it to your loaf pan.

 This post was originally published in 2010 and I’ve since tweaked the recipe a bit to incorporate some spices and lemon like my sister-in-law’s amazing recipe.
 Enjoy the older photos and the new recipe!